1989 Tiananmen Square protests and massacre: Censorship in China

 While public discussions about the events have become socially taboo, private discussions about them continue to occur despite frequent interference and harassment by the authorities.
 Nobel Peace Prize laureate Liu Xiaobo remained in China in order to speak out about Tiananmen in the 1990s despite the fact that he received offers of asylum; he faced constant surveillance.
 Zhang Xianling and Ding Zilin, the mothers of victims who died in 1989, founded the Tiananmen Mothers organisation and were particularly outspoken about the humanitarian aspects of the protests.
 The authorities mobilize security forces, including members of the People's Armed Police, every year on 4 June in order to prevent public displays of remembrance, with an especially heavy security presence on the anniversaries of major events such as the 20th anniversary of the protests in 2009 and the 25th anniversary of the protests in 2014.
 On the 30th anniversary of the protests in 2019, the well-known Chinese artist Ai Weiwei wrote that "autocratic and totalitarian regimes fear facts because they have built their power on unjust foundations" and he also wrote that memory is important: "without it there is no such thing as a civilised society or nation" because "our past is all we have."

 Journalists have frequently been denied entry to the square on the anniversaries of the massacre.
 Also, the authorities are known to have detained foreign journalists and increase surveillance of prominent human rights activists during this time of year.
 Internet searches on "4 June Tiananmen Square" made within China return censored results or result in temporarily severed server connections.
 Specific web pages with select keywords are censored while other websites, such as those which support the overseas Chinese democracy movement, are blocked wholesale.
 The policy is much more stringent with regard to Chinese-language sites than it is with regard to foreign-language ones.
 Social media censorship is more stringent in the weeks leading up to the anniversaries of the massacre; even oblique references to the protests and seemingly unrelated terms are usually very aggressively patrolled and censored.
 In January 2006, Google agreed to censor their mainland China site to remove information about Tiananmen and other subjects which are considered sensitive by the authorities.
 Google withdrew its cooperation on censorship in January 2010.

+In August 2026, Le Monde published previously unseen footage recorded in 1989 by Nathalie Trouveroy, who said the material was released to help preserve the memory of the victims of the repression.
+Earlier, in June 2026, more than 2,000 previously unseen photographs of the 1989 Tiananmen protests and crackdown, taken by a Chinese state-media photographer and entrusted to The Epoch Times, were publicly released for the first time.